 Honor Music Festival 2019

-In an effort to avoid winter weather conflicts, beginning this fall we will start holding our annual Music Honor Festival in November instead of January.
+In an effort to avoid winter weather conflicts, we will begin holding our annual Music Honor Festival in November instead of January.
 We’re excited to make this change and believe it will make our festival more enjoyable for the young musicians who want to participate!

 Our 16th Annual Music Honor Festival will be November 8, 2019 through November 10, 2019.
 The concert will take place on Sunday, November 10 at 1:00 p.m. in the Frank Arts Center Theater.
 The weekend will provide meaningful music experiences for your students and will include meals at the dining hall and optional two nights of hotel lodging for participants.